 The Reasons Why Marketers Need Customer Data Platforms

-However, the main reason for a fast-track growth of CDPs is a global focus on marketing personalization.
+However, the main reason for the fast-track growth of CDPs is a global focus on marketing personalization.
 Figures provided by Statista confirm that this trend was initiated by consumers themselves: 76% of them prefer dealing with businesses that offer personalized online experiences.
-97% consumers want to experience personalized treatment offline as well.
+97% of consumers want to experience personalized treatment offline as well.

 The effectiveness of CDPs is not just an empty claim.
 A number of well-known brands reported significant business growth after utilizing a CDP.

 Dr. Martens, an iconic UK shoe brand, raised their conversion rate to 60% using the CDP platform, according to Chiefmarketer.